-Sittampalam received his Ph.D. in chemistry and his postdoctoral training in immunoanalytical chemistry at the University of Arizona.
-He has authored approximately 45 peer-reviewed publications; conducted over 300 scientific seminars, short courses in biochemical pharmacology, assay development for high-throughput screening and lead optimization; and has chaired technical sessions in scientific conferences nationally and internationally.
-He also has been presented the NCATS Director’s Award several times.
+Sittampalam received his Ph.D. in chemistry and his postdoctoral training in immunoanalytical chemistry at The University of Arizona.
+He has authored more than 50 peer-reviewed publications; conducted more than 300 scientific seminars and short courses in biochemical pharmacology; led assay development for high-throughput screening and lead optimization; and chaired technical sessions for national and international scientific conferences.
+He also has received several NCATS Director’s Awards for initiating and implementing scientific collaborations.

 Having worked in the areas of drug discovery and development for more than 35 years, Sittampalam’s current interests are in teaching and consulting in preclinical pharmacology and in developing state-of-the-art bioanalytical technologies, automated medicinal chemistry, and synthetic biology applications in drug discovery.
 He also is interested in open-source approaches to drug repurposing and repositioning in rare and neglected diseases through international collaboration.